 There's also a variety of cosmetic bundles to add on, including a Carbon Sport Interior package for the top-spec model at $1,195; also, a Premium Plus package for premium leather trim, Linked Graphite aluminum interior trim, voice-activated touchscreen navigation, and a 12-inch LCD digital instrument cluster can be had for $2,200.

 Although many may be lured by the thunder of the V8-powered Mustang GT, we reckon getting the EcoBoost is key to a sharper experience, particularly with the new EcoBoost Performance Package.
 To make the most of it, we'd also recommend the Handling Package, ensuring the additional performance is put to good use when the straightaways end and the turns begin.
-Between the two trims, the Premium is the pick of the two.
+Between the two trims, the Premium is the recommended model between the two Ford Mustang cars.
 It's not only the more luxurious option with leather interior, heated and ventilated seats, and at least a few basic driver aids, but it also boasts a better infotainment system with SYNC 3 and nine-speakers, as opposed to the rather bland stock setup on the basic Fastback.
 Keep the six-speed manual transmission for the fun-factor, and you will be experiencing thrilling drive quality, daring performance, and genuine Mustang presence - as long as you don't have more than one passenger to share it with.

 The original rival to the pony-car is the Chevy Camaro, which enters the fray with a base model sporting a 2.0-liter turbo-four, capable of producing 275 hp, although a 335 hp 3.6-liter V6 is also available.
 Famous for kicking out power and being able to handle it well, the Camaro offers supple and satisfying handling, balanced steering and confident cornering.
 Suffering from the same issue as the Mustang in terms of limited safety features as standard, the Camaro also manages to outdo the 'Stang in a "who has the least usable space" competition, with utterly awful cargo space and rear legroom.
 The Camaro does come standard with lots of features though, where the Mustang requires quite a bit of optioning on to get up to the same level.
 Still, the Camaro just doesn't have the pizazz of the 2020 Mustang, and with rumors of the Camaro's discontinuation in 2023, we'd much rather invest in the Mustang either way.